 - Anti-Magic: Among other things, khiz can be used to resist the Songs.

-- Empty Shell: At its most extreme, the death song Yehn induces a form of living death.
+- Empty Shell: At its most extreme, the death song Yehn induces a form of living death by "closing doors" in the head.

 - Ghost Memory: All quetzal have access to the "Memoryplace", the stored experiences of their kind.
 Yellow Flowers allow humans to access it too.